MobileDevelopersOfBerkeley/mdbcentral/README.md

 25. Users can see balance over time of the club bank
 26. Leaders can use GET route to run analysis on financial reports
 27. Users can see spending, future spending, and projected spending over time
-29. Leaders can add/remove leadership status
+28. Leaders can add/remove leadership status
-30. Leaders can add/remove financial reports
+29. Leaders can add/remove financial reports
+30. Leaders can archive old scores

 ## Environment Variables
 - FIREBASE_PROJECT_ID